novellac/lftm/projects/rubrics/hub.md

 - Debounce message when someone is on the rubric flow (either screen) and tries to navigate away
 - Confirmation message for delete functionality in the Wizard
-- Disallow points inputs on the RubricIndicators when the assessmentType is passfail
 - Figure out how best to test for taskId being able to be a number
 - Do alllllllll that validation :sob: and figure out what they want validated :sobsob:
-- Handle focus when a user tabs away from a rubric cell popover
 - Make sure that "break-all" is on for ALL table text
 - Make sure that hyphens are on for ALL table text
 - Give a min-w 80px on all cells